optiscaners/query-plan-adapters/django/README.md

 ### Related resources

-When working with related models (`ForeignKey`, `OneToOneField`, `ManyToManyField`) and nested lookups can be required.
+When working with related models (`ForeignKey`, `OneToOneField`, `ManyToManyField`) nested lookups can be required.
-In this case, the map between cerbos resource attribute and django lookup can be defined:
+In this case, the map between cerbos resource attribute and django lookup can be defined
 * explicitly (`"employee__name"`)
 * or implicitly from chaining the lookup path as a list of model attributes (`[LeaveRequest.employee, Employee.name]`)